SarthakYadav/leaf-pytorch/README.md

 * Currently, `torch-xla` has some issues with certain `complex64` operations: `torch.view_as_real(comp)`, `comp.real`, `comp.imag` as highlighted in [#Issue 3070](https://github.com/pytorch/xla/issues/3070).
 These are used primarily for generating gabor impulse responses.
 To bypass this shortcoming, an alternate implementation using manual complex number operations is provided.
 * Matched performance on SpeechCommands, experiments on other datasets ongoing
-* More details for commands to replicate experiments will be added shortly

 ## Dependencies
 ```